tasmota/docs/docs/DeepSleep.md

 ![](_media/deepsleep_switch.png)

 Select another GPIO (let's call it "GPIOn") and connect it GND.
 This can be performed through a switch per the schematic below.
-Flipping the switch to "ON" will prevent Tasmota to enter DeepSleep again after next wake-up until the switch is flipped back OFF. *On the diagram, blue denotes additional parts and connections to be able to disableDeepSleep.* GPIOn should be defined as `DeepSleep (182)` in the configuration as shown below:
+Flipping the switch to "ON" will prevent Tasmota to enter DeepSleep again after next wake-up until the switch is flipped back OFF. *On the diagram, blue denotes additional parts and connections to be able to disable DeepSleep.* GPIOn should be defined as `DeepSleep (182)` in the configuration as shown below:

 ![](_media/deepsleep_deepsleep182.png)